pystardust/ytfzf/README.md

 ## Examples

+> Download audio (music)

 	ytfzf -dm <query>

-> to download audio (for music)
+> Download a video in your history

 	ytfzf -dH

-> download a video in your history
+> Watch a video in your history in a differnt format

 	ytfzf -fH

-> watch a video in your history in a differnt format
+> Download a video in a certain format

 	ytfzf -fd

-> Download a video in a certain format
+If you started watching a video and you wish to change format then first hit Q to save pos in mpv while closing, then choose your format using

+	ytfzf -fH

 Select the video using fzf.
 It will search based on title and uploader names.